AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   ![Ingested rows](assets/usage-ingested-rows.png)

-  You can hover over data points in the visualizations to display a popup with more details.
+  You can hover over data points in the visualization to display a popup with more details.

   +++

   +++ Reportable rows

   The **[!UICONTROL Reportable rows]** visualization tracks the number of rows available for reporting by subtracting skipped and deleted rows from ingested rows, serving as a key metric for billing and data usage.
-The subpanel provides
+The subpanel provides two summaries:

-  * A summary of total reportable rows up until this month.
+  * **[!UICONTROL Last month total]**: A summary of total reportable rows up until this month.
-  * A summary of this month's total reportable rows and the change from the previous month.
+  * **[!UICONTROL This month]**: A summary of this month's total reportable rows and the change from the previous month.

   ![Reportable rows](assets/usage-reportable-rows.png)